Hair transplantation: Harvesting methods

-Strip harvesting
+Strip harvesting (FUT)

 Strip harvesting (also known as follicular unit transplantation or FUT) is the most common technique for removing hair and follicles from a donor site.
 The surgeon harvests a strip of skin from the posterior scalp, in an area of good hair growth.
 A single-, double-, or triple-bladed scalpel is used to remove strips of hair-bearing tissue from the donor site.
 Each incision is planned so that intact hair follicles are removed.
 The excised strip is about 1–1.5 x 15–30 cm in size.
 While closing the resulting wound, assistants begin to dissect individual follicular unit grafts, which are small, naturally formed groupings of hair follicles, from the strip.
 Working with binocular Stereo-microscopes, they carefully remove excess fibrous and fatty tissue while trying to avoid damage to the follicular cells that will be used for grafting.
 The latest method of closure is called 'Trichophytic closure' which results in much finer scars at the donor area.

 The surgeon then uses very small micro blades or fine needles to puncture the sites for receiving the grafts, placing them in a predetermined density and pattern, and angling the wounds in a consistent fashion to promote a realistic hair pattern.
 The technicians generally do the final part of the procedure, inserting the individual grafts in place.

 Strip harvesting will leave a thin linear scar in the donor area, which is typically covered by a patient's hair even at relatively short lengths.
 The recovery period is around 2 weeks and will require the stitches/staples to be removed by medical personnel or sub cuticular suturing can be done.